skasproject/skas/docsite/docs/ldap.md

   ldap:
     host: ldap.ops.scw01
     insecureNoSSL: false
-    rootCA: /tmp/ca/ldap/CA.crt
+    rootCaPath: /tmp/ca/ldap/CA.crt
     .....
 ```

 The `skLdap.extraConfigMaps` subsection instruct the POD to mount this configMap to the defined location.
 The property
-`skLdap.ldap.rootCA` can now refer to the mounted value.
-Of course `skLdap.ldap.rootCAData` should be removed.
+`skLdap.ldap.rootCaPath` can now refer to the mounted value.
+Of course `skLdap.ldap.rootCaData` should be removed.

 To apply this configuration: